waded/jorts/README.md

     > jorts.many([1231, 8345, 0, -9353])
     < ["1K", "8K", "0", "-9K"]

 This abbreviation style puts focus on differences magnitude of the numbers, rather than possibly arbitrary precision.

 See http://en.wikipedia.org/wiki/Long_and_short_scales for more about short scales in different cultures.

-When to scale, when not to scale, and if scaling, to what precision, is handled automatically by jorts.
-See the tests for specific details.
+When to scale, and to what precision, is handled automatically by jorts' opinion.
+See the tests for details.

 Build status
 ---